2013 Sugar Bowl

 The 2013 Allstate Sugar Bowl was a postseason college football bowl game on Wednesday, January 2, 2013, at the Mercedes-Benz Superdome in New Orleans, Louisiana.
 The game featured the Florida Gators of the SEC and the Louisville Cardinals of the Big East.
-The game was broadcast live on ESPN at 8:30 PM ET.
+The game was broadcast live on ESPN at 8:30 p.m.
+ET.
 Louisville was selected to their first Sugar Bowl after a 10–2 regular season that culminated in a share of the Big East title.
 Florida was picked as the other half of the matchup following an 11–1 campaign.

 As two touchdown underdogs, the Louisville Cardinals beat the Gators 33–23.
 In recognition of his performance during the game, Louisville quarterback Teddy Bridgewater was named the game's most valuable player.

 Teams

 The 2013 Sugar Bowl marked the third meeting between Florida and Louisville, with Florida holding a 2–0 advantage coming into the game.
 The previous meeting was on October 24, 1992, in a 31–17 win for the Gators.